 Record survey results in a survey log (see Appendix E).
+Obtain several background readings and record the highest result.
+Next, complete the survey.
 If survey results are equivalent to the background, log the result as ' \leq BKG'.
-Generally, a surface is considered contaminated if the result is greater than the background count rate.
+A surface may be considered contaminated if the result is greater than the background count rate.
 If contamination is found, record the result and indicate the action taken.
+Once corrective actions have been taken, perform another survey of the area until the contamination is within the range of highest background results.